xraypy/xraylarch/doc/index.rst

 Larch is a open-source library and set of :ref:`applications
 <larch_app_table>` for processing and analyzing X-ray absorption and
 fluorescence spectroscopy data and X-ray fluorescence and diffraction image data from synchrotron beamlines.
-It aims to be a complete analysis toolkit for X-ray absorption fine-structure spectroscopy (XAFS) including X-ray absorption near-edge spectroscopy (XANES) and extended X-ray absorption fine-structure spectroscopy (EXAFS).
-It also supports visualization and analysis tools for X-ray fluorescence (XRF) spectra and XRF and X-ray diffraction (XRD) images as collected at scanning X-ray microprobe beamlines.
+Larch aims to provide a complete analysis toolkit for X-ray absorption fine-structure spectroscopy (XAFS), including both X-ray absorption near-edge spectroscopy (XANES) and extended X-ray absorption fine-structure spectroscopy (EXAFS).
+Larch also provides visualization and analysis tools for X-ray fluorescence (XRF) spectra and XRF and X-ray diffraction (XRD) images as collected at scanning X-ray microprobe beamlines.

-Larch is written in Python, making heavy use of the excellent scientific python libraries including `numpy`_, `scipy`_, `h5py`_, `matplotlib`_, and provides a Python library for processing and analyzing X-ray spectroscopy and imaging data.
-There are a few GUI applications written using this library for common data visualization and analysis tasks, notably :ref:`XAS Viewer <xasviewer_app>`, :ref:`GSE Map Viewer <mapviewer_app>`, and :ref:`XRF Viewer <xrfviewer_app>` as described in more detail below.
+Larch is written in Python and relies on the excellent scientific python libraries including `numpy`_, `scipy`_, `h5py`_, `matplotlib`_.
+In turn, Larch provides a comprehensive Python library for processing and analyzing X-ray spectroscopy and imaging data.
+Several Python libraries - `xraydb`_, `lmfit`_, `asteval`_, `wxmplot`_, and `pyshortcuts`_ - were orginally built with Larch in mind or as part of Larch and then spun-off as separate libraries that can be used by the broader scientific and programming communities.

+There are a few GUI applications written using Larch.
+These provide user-friendly and interactiv data visualization and analysis tasks for many common X-ray analysis tasks.
+The most notable of these are :ref:`XAS Viewer <xasviewer_app>`, :ref:`GSE Map Viewer <mapviewer_app>`, and :ref:`XRF Viewer <xrfviewer_app>` as described in more detail below.

-While Larch can be used as a Python library, the applications built with Larch use a Python-like macro language - the "Larch language" - for interactive and batch processing.
-This macro language is available from an interactive command-line interface through either :ref:`larch
-<larchcli_app>` or :ref:`Larch GUI <larchgui_app>` and intended to be very
+In addition to being used as a Python library or from the user-friendly GUI applications built, Larch also provides a Python-like macro language - the "Larch language" - for interactive and batch processing.
+This macro language is essentially an isolated, restricted "mini-Python" (from `asteval`_).
+This is intended to be both easy to use and complete enough to automate data processing and analysis available as an interactive command-line interface.
+This command-line interface is available either from the :ref:`larch <larchcli_app>` or :ref:`Larch GUI <larchgui_app>`.
+Compared to Python itself, this macro language is not recommended for serious programming, but it is an important part of the Larch suite, and can be viewed as the bridge between using the GUIs for fully interactive, non-coding analysis, and writing batch-processing analysis scripts.

-easy to use for novices while also being complete enough to automate data processing and analysis.
-Most of the GUIs can generate and save "Larch code" for an analysis session to make reproducible analysis sessions, and to encourage and facilitate a gentle transition to transition from GUI-only analyses to scripted and programmatic analysis of larger data sets.
-This macro language also allows Larch to be run as a background service that other processes can use Larch as the analysis engine.
-The popular `Demeter`_ XAFS application suite can use Larch in this way.
+Most of the GUIs (notably, :ref:`XAS Viewer <xasviewer_app>`) work by generating and executing this "Larch code", with all of their "real work" done through this macro language.
+This allows for self-documented and reproducible analysis sessions, and facilitates transitioning from GUI-only analyses to scripting, batch processing, and programmatic analysis of larger data sets.
+That is, with a few simple changes and added boilerplate code, the Larch macro code saved from a GUI session becomes a Python program.
+This macro language also allows Larch to be run as a background service so that other processes can use Larch as the analysis engine.
+The popular `Demeter`_ XAFS application suite can use Larch in this way, though the :ref:`XAS Viewer <xasviewer_app>` now contains almost all of the features of `Demeter`_ and is much more actively being developed and maintained.

 Larch is distribute under an open-source license that is nearly identical to the BSD license.
 It is under active and open development centered at